 The Nation is different things to different people.
 Formed in 1991 to support and honor men, teams, family and community, we have written standards, monthly general meetings and publish a monthly newsletter.
 Most activities and meetings are open to all men.
 We have an annual Fall Event for members only and additional events with our brother organizations in the South Bay and Santa Cruz.

-There are approximately 70 men in the East Bay Nation of Men.
+There are approximately 70 men in the East Bay Circle of Men.
 We are not a religious or spiritual organization, although many of our members are religious or spiritual.
 We are not a political or men’s rights organization, although many of our members participate in these activities.
 We are not a gay organization, though some of our members may be gay.
 We are not feminized, politically correct men, though some of our members do exhibit varying degrees of civilized behavior.

-A word from Kin Hoitsma
+A Word from Kin Hoitsma (r.i.p.)

 Next, we take pride in the equality of our members.
 All of us are equal in determining any group course of action.
 It’s called democracy-rule by the people-all of them.
 Each man has one vote and the majority rules.
-Our name for it is &the overwhelming support of the men.& I have never experienced a purer democracy than EBNOM’s.
+Our name for it is &the overwhelming support of the men.& I have never experienced a purer democracy than Circle of Men’s.
 Yes, we respect the proposals of our chosen leaders, the chiefs, but those men are not our daddies, and our group action is mostly from the bottom up, not the top down.
 We resonate to any man’s burn, no matter who he is.